rokath/trice/docs/TriceV1.0Specification.md

   - It is possible to assign an ID manually as decimal number.
 It will be added to the ID list automatically during the next `trice u` if no conflicts occur.
 - If a *Trice* was deleted inside the source tree (or file removal) the appropriate ID stays inside the ID list.
 - If the same string appears again this ID is active again.
 - If a trice occurs more than one time, each occurrence gets a different ID.
 If then 2 of them disappear, their ID numbers stay in `til.json`.
-If then one of them comes back, it gets a new ID, or not?
+If then one of them comes back, it gets its ID back.0

-How could that work?
-- First read all source files and map

 ###  4.3. <a name='TriceID0'></a>*Trice* ID 0